kschuetz/kraftwerk/README.md

 }
 ```

-The above example generates ages based on a customized distribution, and then `flatMap`s the age into a generator that generators a date for a particular year.
+The above example generates ages based on a customized distribution, and then `flatMap`s the age into a generator that generates a date for a particular year.

 ### <a name="use-with-lambda">Use with *lambda*</a>